pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

 * You can create a cross of an S3-enabled input with a non-S3 input.
 For a non-S3 input in such a cross you can still specify a glob pattern.

+* Statistics collection for S3-enabled pipelines is not supported.
+If you set `"s3_out": true`, you need to disable the `enable_stats` parameter in your pipeline.

 ## Expose a Pipeline through an S3 Gateway in a Sidecar

 When you work with platforms like Kubeflow or Apache Spark, you need